umyelab/LabGym/README.md

 **v1.5**:

-1. Simplified the user interface, making it more self-illustrative.
+1. Simplified the GUI and made it more self-illustrative.
 2. Added an option of whether to output the distances in pixels when calculating behavior parameters.
 Previously all the distances were just normalized by the size of a single animal.

 **v1.4**:

 1. Made the time points in the output time-series sheets more precise.
-2. Fixed an error when using the 'load background image' option.
+2. Fixed an error when using the option of 'load background image'.

 **v1.3**:

 1. Improved background subtraction and the tracking is more accurate.
-2. Now LabGym not only can work for videos with illumination transitions from dark to bright, but also can work for those from bright to dark.
+2. Now LabGym not only can work for videos with illumination transitions from dark to bright, but can also work for those from bright to dark.

 **v1.2**: